 ArrayBuffer.prototype.maxByteLength

-The maxByteLength accessor property of ArrayBuffer instances represents the maximum length, in bytes, that the ArrayBuffer can be resized to.
+The maxByteLength accessor property of ArrayBuffer instances returns the maximum length (in bytes) that this array buffer can be resized to.

 Try it